Last updated Late Feb 2020

 I don't have a general preference for any one over the other, I like them all.
 I Throughly enjoy riding at speed and bimbling along the fenland B roads at 40mph.

-Each year i travel around 18,000 miles between Feb and October.
+Until recently I used to travel around 18,000 miles between Feb and October.
 Many of these miles are in Europe, I travel five to six times over the spring and summer months.
 On my links page you'll see the B & B's and accomodation that i recommend.
 Mini trip advisor.

 My Kawasaki 500 - Winter Hack